zalyoung/gitlab-handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/_index.md

 - $5,000 Increments up to the lesser of $250,000 or 100% of team member election for spouses and domestic partners
 - $10,000 of coverage available for children

-See the [2024 Cost Sheet](https://drive.google.com/file/d/1B_fNqboB3Nkkiq0mvd_yLs_-HceoY2ad/view?usp=sharing) for more details on the Cost and Employe Coverage amounts
+See the [Cost Sheet](https://drive.google.com/file/d/1B_fNqboB3Nkkiq0mvd_yLs_-HceoY2ad/view?usp=sharing) for more details on the Cost and Employe Coverage amounts

 </details>